Canada is beginning to develop their own version of a “Tell Us Once” Digital Identity policy, an approach pioneered in Europe by the likes of Estonia.

-This includes a first project for online direct deposits.
-Their future looking Canada150 site explores the ideathis represents the future of their online government, and as the feature video shows they’re seeking to socialize the idea across the Canadian public sector to encourage further adoption.
+Canada’s adoption of the principle includes a first project for online direct deposits.
+Their future looking Canada150 site explores the idea that this represents the future of their online government, and as the feature video shows they’re seeking to socialize the idea across the Canadian public sector to encourage further adoption.

 Via their ‘OrgBook’ project British Columbia offers a technology blueprint for achieving this approach.

 This is for a use case of business registrations, a very powerful case study that harnesses the latest technology innovations including the Blockchain and Self-Sovereign Identity.

 Red Tape Reduction